Documentation Index

 These are the most common daemon-file mistakes:Vague watch conditions

-A watch entry must describe an event, not a general state.Unbounded routines
+A watch entry must describe an event, not a general state.Brittle watch conditions

 If you cannot tell whether the daemon completed the routine, the routine is too vague.Missing deny rules